Special forces of India: Para (Special Forces)

-Since the 1990s, the Para (SF) have been deployed on counter-terrorism operations in the Kashmir region against insurgents.
+Since the 1990s, the Para (Commando) have been deployed on counter-terrorism operations in the Kashmir region against insurgents.
 These operations include raids and ambushes.
-In 1999, Para (SF) undertook operations against Pakistan’s military during the Kargil war which included raids against Pakistani infantry and special forces.
+In 1999, Para (SF) undertook operations against Pakistan's military during the Kargil war, which included raids against Pakistani infantry and special forces.
 In 2002, the 2 Para (SF) participated in Operation Khukri in Sierra Leone to rescue 223 soldiers of the Indian Army's 5/8 Gorkha Rifles who were deployed as UN peacekeepers but were surrounded by militants from the Revolutionary United Front of Sierra Leone.
 Some of the later reported missions carried out by Para (SF) include the counter-insurgency operation purportedly undertaken inside Myanmar in 2015, and the 2016 Surgical Strikes.

+The unit 21 Para (SF) is reported to have killed many terrorists of Meitei and Kuki groups along the India-Myanmar boundary in 2022-23 while also avenging the killing of a Commanding Officer of 46 Assam Rifles and his family and eliminating the masterminds of the ambush on the Army column in 2015, earning many awards, accolades, and praise for the leadership.
+This has firmly established the unit as the best in the Indian Army.

 The list of PARA (SF) Battalions is as follows: